amnafatimaa6-ops/-A-Unified-Computational-and-Theoretical-Treatment-of-Black-Holes-Wormholes-and-White-Holes/Geodesic&GR_Function/README.md

 ## Numerical Method

-The trajectory is calculated using the fourth-order Runge–Kutta method.
+The trajectory is calculated using the fourth-order Runge--Kutta method.

 For each step, RK4 evaluates the differential equations at four intermediate points: